Forensic Science and Criminology are the common terms when defining the use of science to help judicial systems.

 On the other hand, some major disciplines of Criminology are:

 - Economics of crime

 - Penology and corrections

 Forensic scientist has to analyze the given evidence using multidisciplinary science.
 They have to cooperate with the investigating officer who will be collecting the evidence and interpreting the findings in a court of law.

 It is also the responsibility of the forensic scientist to maintain the integrity of the evidence through the chain of custody.

 A criminologist has to study different aspects of a crime to understand why it happened and how to manipulate the causal factors to prevent such occurrences in the future.

-Since social science is unpredictable and the variables are beyond control, it is tough role to completely understand the various factors that play a role in the occurrence of a crime.
+Since social science is unpredictable and the variables are beyond control, it is a tough role to completely understand the various factors that play a role in the occurrence of a crime.